 A hunting dog is so much more than a pet.
 A hunting dog is a partner in the woods.
-It’s a part of the family.
+It’s a part of the family and will be a trusted companion on many adventures.
 Choosing the perfect name for your new pup is as personal as naming a child.
-We’ve compiled a list of the best hunting dog names we could think of to help you pick the perfect name for your future hunting buddy!
+We’ve compiled a list of the best rugged, gritty, hunting dog names we could think of to help you pick the perfect name for your future hunting buddy!

 Classic Hunting Dog Names